brookshelley/brookshelley/content/posts/2023-01-15-iA Presenter first impressions.md

 I hate slide tools.

-I've used presentation tools since high school, from my first days using PowerPoint to later dalliances with Keynote and a corporate settling for Google Slides.
+I've used them  since high school, from my first days using PowerPoint to later dalliances with Keynote and a corporate settling for Google Slides.

 I’m a writer, and write my presentations in prose.
 With other tools this meant writing in iA Writer and pasting into the prompter section without a clear idea of how it will work when present, and cobbling together highlights ad-hoc as the actual slides.
 It sucked.
 In meetings or at a conferences I would panic as my notes disappeared.